husein14azimi/jwt/readme.md

         return self.get_user(validated_token), validated_token
 ```

-show/introduce this custom auth class to `djoser` in the project settings:
+add this layer of auth to the rest framework auth layers (currently it is just jwt-reading-from-the-header layer). the order matters, so when the cookie layer is above the header layer, the project will look for the jwt token in the request cookies.
 ```
 # core.settings